Cabeda/jecabeda-blog/src/pages/2022/20221117-duckdb_transports/index.md

 ## Conclusion

-In this post, I've tried to show how we could use Duckdb for local analysis with only some knowledge of SQL.
+In this post, I've tried to show how we could use DuckDB for local analysis with only some knowledge of SQL.
 It can empower analysts and data engineers as we can focus on the problem at hand as SQL is a declarative language instead of an imperative one.
 There are many other features I'm hoping to test and in the future, I'll try to show features like:

 - Employing DuckDB on a jupyter notebook
 - Read from an S3 and a postgres instance